 Omnipresent Helps You Understand the Fineprint

 As a global Employer of Record (EOR), Omnipresent can help you stay on top of the bureaucracy surrounding maternity leave and benefits.
 Our services cover everything surrounding payroll and benefits.
 This means we do all the homework on maternity leave and pay for you.
-What’s more, we can help you go above and beyond the legal requirements by creating bespoke benefits packages for your employees.
+What’s more, we can help you go above and beyond the legal requirements by managing competitive benefits packages for your employees.

 Our priority is enhancing employer and employee experiences.
 Our dedicated team makes sure you are compliant, no matter where your employees are based.
 We also ensure your employee is getting what they are entitled to.
 As a remote-first team ourselves, we know what it means to manage and support employees across countries.
 We firmly believe that healthy, supported employees will bring your company greater employee engagement and sustained growth in the long-term.